Low-E Glass Window Installation Near Dallas, TX

 There are two main types of low-E coatings for energy-efficient windows.
 Climate is one of the biggest determining factors for which one will best suit your needs.

 - Hard-Coat: This coating reflects the long-wave rays away from the home to keep the house cool during the summer.
 It then allows short-wave rays to enter the home during the winter, so it can warm the space.
-This makes it ideal for extremely cold climates.
+This makes it ideal for freezing climates.